kaustubhc/opstheater/README.md

 ## Need Help?

 Need help?
+Try one of these:

-Try emailing us at opstheater@googlegroups.com or chat with us on freenode IRC #opstheater
+* Google Group: email at opstheater@googlegroups.com or https://groups.google.com/forum/#!forum/opstheater
+* chat with us on freenode IRC #opstheater